lhm30/PIDGIN/README.md

 ===========
-PIDGIN now offers predictions excluding inactivity.
+PIDGIN also offers predictions considering only activity.
 ===========

 * The predictions produced for this activity-only model reflect the probability that a compound is active for a given target class, when considering the probability of activity for the other activity classes.